qqliu/batch-dynamic-kcore-decomposition/README.md

 ```

 The result of the experiments is printed in your terminal as a comma-separated list of values.
-A value is `N/A` if the a setting is set to False.
+A value is `N/A` if a setting is set to False.
+Note that this script reads the results of the
+experiments configured by the `approx_kcore_setup.txt` file.

 The order of the output is as follows: